Lower Back Pain : Lumbago – Symptoms, Causes, and Treatment

 Spinal stenosis can often emerge from the narrowing of the spinal canal where the nerve roots are.
 The restriction can be central, forminal, or both.
 It can often occur at a single level with instances of happening at multiple areas in the lower back.

 Spondylolisthesis is an ailment that occurs when one vertebra slips over an adjacent one.
-In the medical world, there are five types of this malady, but the most communal are secondary to a defect or break of the parts between the facet joints.
+In the medical world, there are five types of this malady, but the most communal is secondary to a defect or break of the parts between the facet joints.
 It can also happen through mechanical instability of the facet joints that causes pain due to the compression of nerves.

 Osteoarthritis is a degenerative state that results from the wear and tear of the disc and facet joints.
 It causes many symptoms including pain, inflammation, weakness, and stenosis to a fitful degree.
 It can occur at a single level or multiple levels of the lower spine.
 Often, spinal osteoarthritis correlates with aging and is slowly happening.
 Its other names include spondylosis and degenerative joint disease.